 During data collection, students should regularly consult with committee members, either individually or in a group, to obtain advice and keep them informed of their progress.
-All research with human subjects must be approved by the Institutional Review Board (IRB).
+All research with human subjects must be approved by the appropriate Institutional Review Board (IRB), which may be the Campus IRB or the Duke Health IRB depending on the nature of the study.
 If the studies require the use of animals, an animal use protocol must be filed with the DUIACUC.
 Students will need approval from these committees before beginning data collection.
 P&N maintains a Human Subject Pool that may be helpful in research.
 (For information concerning University Principles and Procedures for Human Subject Research and Human Subject Pool Information, see Appendix V.)